 - Ebeltoft - Midtjylland.
 Well preserved centre of medieval town with numerous half timbered houses.

 - Nyhavn - Hovedstaden.
-Canal in Copenhagen, lined with brightly colored townhouses and bars from 17th - 18th century.
+Canal in Copenhagen which is lined with brightly colored townhouses and bars from the 17th - 18th century.
 In the canal are located many heritage ships.

 - Ribe - Syddanmark.
 The oldest existing Danish town, established in the early 8th century AD on an elevated area at Waddensea.
 City has well preserved medieval street fabric and numerous historical buildings.

 - Sønderho - Syddanmark.
 Historical village on Fanø island with some 300 historical buildings, mainly from the 19th century.
 Well preserved historical planning of the village.